xcomponent/xcomponent/Examples/xc.helloworldInClusterMode/README.md

 Partition tolerance is achieved through the concept of reachability.
 A node can be seen as Unreachable, but still be part of the cluster and able to handle work.
 XComponent implemented a strategy in order to solve this problem of network partition / split brain by implementing a first strategy called Quorum.
 This strategy consists of downing unreachable nodes if the number of reachable ones is greater than or equal to a minimum number of members in the cluster.
 This minimum number is defined by the user.
 This strategy works well when you are able to define minimum required cluster size and when you have a cluster with fixed size of nodes or fixed size of nodes with specific role.
-XComponent Cluster can apply other strategies like Keep Majority strategy that is suitable for clusters that can grow or shrink very dynamically.

 In the `Hello World in Cluster Mode` sample, we're going to use the `Hello World` project and run two different pieces of software concurrently: